 “I was back at work, and I noticed that my leg was dripping.
 I had a tiny scratch on my leg that just kept on dripping.

 “I wrapped kitchen roll around my leg to soak up the fluid.
 Within two hours I’d used up the entire roll.”

-Sue eventually found some success with compression wraps rather than bandages, but her problems with her legs and feet continued, in the main when for various reasons (cost saving) her care in the community was amended as the result of her having to move health centres.
+Sue eventually found further success with compression wraps rather than bandages, but her problems with her legs and feet continued, in the main when for various reasons (cost saving) her care in the community was amended as the result of her having to move health centres.